-- a. disciplinary actions, including dismissals, demotions and suspensions, provided that dismissals shall be grievable only when resulting from formal discipline or unsatisfactory job performance; - b. the application of personnel policies, procedures, rules and regulations; - 1) acts of retaliation as the result of using the grievance procedure or of participation in the grievance of another Authority employee; - c. acts of retaliation because the employee has complied with any law of the United States or of the Commonwealth of Virginia, has reported any violation of such law to a governmental authority, or has reported an incidence of fraud, abuse, or gross mismanagement; and - d. complaints of discrimination on the basis of race, color, creed, political affiliation, age, disability, national origin or sex. - e.
+- disciplinary actions, including dismissals, demotions and suspensions, provided that dismissals shall be grievable only when resulting from formal discipline or unsatisfactory job performance; - b. the application of personnel policies, procedures, rules and regulations; - acts of retaliation as the result of using the grievance procedure or of participation in the grievance of another Authority employee; - c. acts of retaliation because the employee has complied with any law of the United States or of the Commonwealth of Virginia, has reported any violation of such law to a governmental authority, or has reported an incidence of fraud, abuse, or gross mismanagement; and - d. complaints of discrimination on the basis of sex, sexual orientation, gender identity, race, color, creed, political affiliation, religion, national origin, age, disability or other legally protected status. - e.
 Grievant: shall mean an eligible employee who has filed a complaint under this procedure.